If you want to move abroad for work, the United States of America should be your number one target.

 Remember, we said at the beginning that each of the US work visa types has its own requirements?

 Keep that in mind here.
-It works this way: if you are applying for an H-1B work visa, you will submit all H-1B work visa requirements.
+It works this way: if you’re applying for an H-1B visa, you’ll provide all the requirements that apply to the H-1B category.

 1. Evidence of a job offer from a U.S. Employer